Boy, do we love a lazy Sunday afternoon in South Fremantle.

 One of the more iconic (and brutal) landmarks in the area would have to be the imposing South Fremantle Power Station.
 While you’re not allowed to go inside, this abandoned behemoth is definitely worth checking out from the outside.

 McTaggart Cove, North Coogee

 This is a bit of a cheat as its Beaconsfield (but close enough, right?).
 The first Sunday of every month is the “Big Market” day at the Freo Farmers Market, which sees the already booming market expand to offer vintage and pre-loved clothing, jewellery, crafts, gifts and more.
 But even on their regular Sundays, the Freo Farmers Market has one of the best selections of food vendors of any market: traditional Persian by Parvin, African breakfasts, brunch burgers, crepes, Tom the Greek, Wholly Wrap, Treacle Treat, Sesame and Kombination Seafood… the list goes on!

-Bruce Lee Oval Caesar St, Beaconsfield
+Bruce Lee Oval, Caesar Street, Beaconsfield